-Scholars are selected through a through a competitive application process.
-Applicants must be students in one of the following areas of graduate study at an accredited institution within the United States:
+Scholars are selected through a competitive application process.
+Applicants must be a current student in one of the following areas of graduate study at an accredited institution within the United States:

 - Graduate Nursing

 - Osteopathic Medicine: Entering years 2-4 in Fall 2014

 - Pharmacy: Entering year 3 or 4 of professional pharmacy program in Fall

 - Physical Therapy (D.P.T.)

 - Public Health (APTR Member Programs Only*)

 *Review the APTR Council of Graduate Programs in Public Health database to determine if your public health program qualifies for eligibility.

 Applicants graduating in 2014 are not eligible for the program.
 Only candidates who can commit to

 attending each symposium day in full (June 20-22, 2014 in Washington, DC)